pkutaj/pkutaj.github.io/_posts/2020-01-10-JS-data-types.md

 ---
 layout: post
-title: JS > assign by value vs assign by reference
+title: JS > data types, literals & value- vs reference-assignment
 ---
 ## the case
 the question is the difference of binding a value and binding a reference to a variable and it's mapping to various data types in javascript